CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedvariable-getname-method.md

 ## <a name="parameters"></a>Paramètres
  `cchName`
- [in] La longueur de la mémoire tampon qui le `pcchName` paramètre pointe vers.
+ [in] The length of the buffer that the `pcchName` parameter points to.

  `pcchName`
- [out] Un pointeur vers un `ULONG32` qui reçoit la taille, en caractères, de la mémoire tampon requise pour contenir le nom, y compris le caractère null de fin.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the name, including the null termination.

  `szName`
- [out] La mémoire tampon qui stocke le nom.
+ [out] The buffer that stores the name.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi